 Are you looking for funding for your research or to run an event?
 The SWDTP has a wide range of funding pots to support your academic research and collaborative, cohort building, impact and placement activities.
 If you’ve got an idea but you’re not sure where to apply for funding, why not check out our Searchable Funding Guide or download a full list of funding pots?
 There’s funding for SWDTP Students, Non-SWDTP Students and Academic Colleagues, so take a look!

-If you still can’t find what you’re looking for, get in touch with the SWDTP Collaborations Facilitator to talk through your ideas.your
+If you still can’t find what you’re looking for, send an email through to the SWDTP Enquiries Mailbox or fill in our contact form and we’ll be in touch to talk through your ideas!

 Research Training Support Grant (RTSG)

 RTSG is available to all funded students to support your research.
 It can be used for UK based fieldwork, attendance at conferences, training courses or other similar events and purchasing books and small items of equipment.
 Students also have the opportunity to apply for a one-off, fully costed, RTSG top-up.
 Please refer to the guidance notes for further details.